 For a listed issuer, the key reporting obligations arise under Part XIVA of the Securities and Futures Ordinance (Cap.
 571 of the laws of Hong Kong) (SFO) and the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (SEHK Listing Rules).
 Under Part XIVA of the SFO, a listed issuer is required to disclose specific material price sensitive information (about the issuer, a shareholder or officer of the issuer, or listed securities of the issuer or their derivatives) to the public as soon as reasonably practicable.
-A similar requirement is also set out in Rule 13.09(2) of the SEHK Listing Rules, which requires a listed issuer to simultaneously announce the information when the listed issuer is required to disclose certain 'notifiable transactions' and 'connected transactions' under the SEHK Listing Rules.
+A similar requirement is also set out in Rule 13.09(2) of the SEHK Listing Rules, which requires a listed issuer to simultaneously announce the information when the listed issuer is required to do so under Part XIVA of the SFO.
+Moreover, listed issuers are required to disclose certain 'notifiable transactions' and 'connected transactions' under the SEHK Listing Rules.